moja-global/moja_global_docs/docs/DocumentationStyleGuide/style-tone.rst

 -  Avoid using a conversational tone while documenting code and software references.
 -  Use *the second person* while keeping the emphasis on the reader.
+   For example, *In this section, the user will run a module on their local machine to get the results* is wrong.
+Prefer refactoring it into, *In this section, you will run a module on your local machine to get the results.*
 -  Verify the documentation piece with a Subject Matter Expert (SME) before publishing.